quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_programming_paradigm_part3.md

 It is possible to build the POC in any language, however I have combined the new programming paradigm with a few other concepts.
 Hence my odd choice of language.

-SQL is a declarative language, and Procedural SQL adds an imperative paradigm, however it is mostly not seen as a programming language, rather just a way to store and query our data.
+SQL is a declarative language, and [Procedural SQL] (https://en.wikipedia.org/wiki/PL/SQL) adds an imperative/procedural paradigm, however it is mostly not seen as a programming language, rather just a way to store and query our data.

 On contemplation, a SQL database is a very close approximation of the "new architecture", and once we abstract the input, output and events, SQL becomes an excellent candidate to test the hypothesis of the "new programming paradigm"